The Drover's Wife (film): Plot

 Molly refuses to answer for why Joe has disappeared but later reveals to Yadaka that she killed him.
-Later that night Molly is attacked by Joe's drover friends Robert and John, who have come to investigate Joe's disappearanece.
-Robert punches Yadaka in the face after Robert spots that he is wearing Joe's boots.
-Molly tries to defend Yadaka and says that he was doing work for her and as payment she gave him Joe's boots.
-Robert doesn't believe her, saying he overhead Molly talking with Yadaka and says that Molly killed Joe and doesn't know why.
-As Molly tries to protect herself she is assaulted, and Yadaka is tied up, whilst Danny watches from afar.
-Molly later wakes in the night to find Danny had dragged her into the house, and Yadaka dead at the drovers' hands.
-She tries to lie to Danny that his father died while on drove, but Danny knows the whole truth - he watched her shoot his father after he assaulted her in a drunken rage.
-Molly asks Danny where his siblings are and he says that they are still in town with the McGuiness' and that Miss Shirley has said that the kids are safer with her then Molly.
-Molly rides into town and ties up the McGuiness', burning the court order.
-She retrieves her children, telling the McGuiness' that her kids belong with her.
+Later that night Molly is attacked by Joe's drover mates Robert and John, who have come to investigate Joe's disappearance.
+Robert punches Yadaka in the face after noticing that he is wearing Joe's boots.
+Molly defends Yadaka, saying that she gave him the boots as payment for work he had done.
+Robert doesn't believe her, saying he overhead Molly telling Yadaka she had killed Joe and doesn't know why.
+As Molly tries to protect herself she is assaulted, and tie Yadaka up, while Danny watches from afar.
+Molly wakes in the night to find Danny had dragged her into the house, and Yadaka hanged by the drovers.
+She lies to Danny that his father died while on drove, but Danny knows the truth - he had seen her shoot his father after he assaulted her in a drunken rage.
+Molly asks Danny where his siblings are and he says that they are still in town with the McGuinesses and that Miss Shirley said they were safer with her then with Molly.
+Molly rides into town and ties up the McGuinesses, telling them that her children belong with her, retrieves them and burns the court order.

-Klintoff tells Louisa that he is becoming increasingly suspicious of Molly, as he tells her that when they arrived at her homestead he could smell something sweet and says that the smell was something he was familiar with in the war.
+Klintoff tells Louisa that he is becoming increasingly suspicious of Molly, as when they arrived at her homestead he could smell something he was familiar with from the Boer war.
 Louisa, a women's rights activist, adds that Danny's question about Klintoff's war wound being from Klintoff's father was a red flag.
 They deduce that Molly had killed her abusive husband.

-Molly and her children try to run to the safety of the mountains, where Yadaka had told her about a safe place the Ngarigo frequent.
-She is stopped by one of the same drovers who assaulted her, and thinking of her children, Molly tells Danny to leave.
-While Danny leaves with the other children, John hits Molly and tries to rape her again, but Molly stabs him and he dies as Klintoff arrives on scene.
-Molly is arrested, and refuses to reveal where her children are, simply saying "they're with family".
+Molly and her children try to run to the safety of the mountains, where Yadaka had told her about a cave the Ngarigo used as a refuge.
+She is stopped by one of the same drovers who had assaulted her, and thinking of her children, tells Danny to leave with the other children.
+John hits Molly and goes to rape her again, but she stabs him and he dies, just as Klintoff arrives on scene.
+Molly is arrested, refusing to reveal where her children are, simply saying "they're with family".
 While in lockup, she tells her story to Louisa.

 Molly is sentenced to death by hanging.
-As she is taken to the tree, Louisa and several women from the suffrage movement see her in her final moments just before she dies.
+Louisa and several women from the suffrage movement witness her final moments.
 Meanwhile, Molly's children make it to the safety of the mountains.